• Home

 Response 2 Extremely Unimportant Not Sure Important Extremely Unimportant

 The above table is just sample data.
-In actual scenarios you will be having a lot of responses and more questions as well.
+In actual scenarios, you will have a lot of responses and more questions as well.

 • To get started with ChartExpo, install ChartExpo in Excel.